What are the Best Currency Pairs to Trade?

 For most of us though liquidity is the determining factor.
 The most liquid of all FX pairs is the Euro versus the US dollar (EURUSD).
 The British pound against the US Dollar (GBPUSD)

-The US Dollar versus the Japanese Yen (USDJPY) and the Australian Dollar versus its US counterpart (AUDUSD) are all very popular and widely traded FX pairs.
+The US Dollar versus the Japanese Yen (USDJPY) and the Australian Dollar versus its US counterpart (AUDUSD) are all very popular and widely traded FOREX pairs.

 The top ten FX pairs by volume traded and news flow